What Is My Personal Ijury Case Worth?

 Every case is different, and good attorneys will never promise a specific result – although they should help you understand the range of possibilities and the specific facts and law that will affect the final outcome of your case.
-So, what are some of the factors that will affect the recovery in your case?
-Consider how a personal injury attorney might review your case.
+When you come to Spangenberg Shibley & Liber LLP, one of our experienced personal injury lawyers in Cleveland can review your case and give you a better understanding of what your case is worth.

 Evaluating Damages